What type of content do you primarily create?

 If you don't want to have to hold your phone while you stream or record your content, you'll probably want to invest in a tripod or Continuity Camera mount (such as the Belkin MagSafe Continuity Camera mount, available on Amazon) to keep it where you want it while you work.

-If you need to move, though, don’t worry—Continuity Camera should be available even if you move your phone up to 40 feet away from your Mac, so you can shift positions and still look great on camera.
+If you need to move, though, don't worry—Continuity Camera should be available even if you move your iPhone up to 40 feet away from your Mac, so you can shift positions and still look great on camera.

-How Apple’s Continuity Camera works
+How Apple Continuity Camera works

-How to use the Continuity Camera
+How to use Apple Continuity Camera

 Once you've enabled Continuity Camera on your iPhone, here's how to use it as a webcam on your Mac: